voicebase/voicebase-docs/docs/how-to-guides/metadata.md

 Keep in mind that only media processed AFTER your metadata was indexed will be returned.

-For all filtering options, pagination, etc see our search page.
+For all filtering options, pagination, etc see our [Search](search.html) page.